|Soul Seed I (Soul Seed Series)

 paintings.
 A story that focuses on the inner landscape of both artist & viewer.
 Like a memory of a

 dream filtered by emotions & intuition.
 It's secrets & history revealed only to those who pause to have

 a closer look.

-These ideas of chaos & anchors amongst that ‘mess’ is the core theme of all my works.
+The ideas of chaos & anchors amongst the ‘mess’ is a core theme of all my works.

 The mess of colours and marks that I explore with layers of acrylic paint & pen, splattered on the canvas in wild abandon!
 Plus intuitive movement I like to think of as a dance with the Muse.